 One of Spain's top pilots, Juan Velarde is in his third year of competition for the Red Bull Air Race World Championship.
-Velarde first became familiar to Air Racing aficionados when he excelled in the inaugural Challenger Cup season (2014), and after making impressive progress, it's only a matter of time before fans cheer his ascent to a race podium in the Master Class.
+Velarde first became familiar to Air Racing aficionados when he excelled in the inaugural Challenger Cup season (2014), and after making impressive progress, and claimed his first Master Class podium finish at the 2017 season opener in Abu Dhabi.

 Velarde acknowledges that there was a lot to learn in stepping up to the Master Class, and his 2015 season was all about gaining experience.
 In 2016, Team Velarde put that experience into action, with the pilot winning Qualifying at Spielberg, Austria and securing a spot in the elite Round of 8 at three stops: Chiba, Japan; Budapest, Hungary (where he clocked the best time in the Round of 14); and the USA's Indianapolis Motor Speedway.